What you need to know:

 If you need to take out private student loans to fill a financial gap, compare rates from at least three top private student loan lenders.

 My experience while testing out LendKey’s application process may not be the same as your experience, though.
-If you apply during peak season, you may be presented with more private student loan offers to compare.
+You’ll likely have more private student loan opportunities if you apply during peak season.

 Additionally, LendKey’s team mentioned it’s working on simplifying its service and will continue shuffling preferred lenders as it tests the “effectiveness” of each program.
 So, it’s still worth spending some time researching LendKey’s partner offers if you need to take out private student loans.